 DJI Phantom 4 Pro V2.0 Video Footage

 Here is an absolutely stunning view of Miami at dusk and filmed with the DJI Phantom 4 Pro V2.
 Without doubt this quadcopter films beautifully.
+Here is a terrific article, which takes you through all the Phantom 4 camera settings, allowing you to capture terrific film in every lighting condition.

 DJI Phantom 4 Features & Specifications Reviewed Continued

-DJI Phantom 4 Pro V2.0 Obstacle Detection and Collision Avoidance
+DJI Phantom 4 Pro V2.0 Obstacle Avoidance

 The Phantom Pro V2 has 5 directions of obstacle sensing technology comprising of stereo vision and infrared sensors.
 These sensors and smart software, allow the Phantom 4 Pro to avoid obstacles during flight.